Ayushh555/Ayushh555/README.md

 ## 💬 Favorite Quote

 "Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+When you have to explain it, it's bad."*

 ---